Compensation for Defective Product Injuries

 Manufacturing Defect Lawsuits

 Manufacturing defect lawsuits occur when a manufacturer makes a product incorrectly.
 While design defect lawsuits focus on the design of the product, manufacturing defect lawsuits focus on the actual manufacturing process.
 This means the product may have been designed correctly, but it became a dangerous product because it manufactured wrong.
-Sometimes its very small processes that make a product inherently dangerous.
+Sometimes very small processes that make a product inherently dangerous.

 Defective Product Injuries Are Common